Hungarians: Maps

 The "Red Map", based on the 1910 census.
 Regions with population density below 20 PD/km2 are left blank and the corresponding population is represented in the nearest region with population density above that limit.
 Red colour to mark Hungarians and light purple colour to mark Romanians.

-Map of the Kingdom of Hungary in 1910, based on the Hungarian census of the same year.
-Hungarians are marked in dark green.
+Ethnic map of the Kingdom of Hungary in 1910, based on the 1910 Hungarian census.

 Ethnic map depicting the contemporary ethnic distribution of Hungarians across the Pannonian Basin (also known and referred to as the Carpathian Basin).
 Legend:

 Culture

 The culture of Hungary shows distinctive elements, incorporating local European and Ottoman influences, and minor Central Asian/Steppe derived traditions, such as Horse culture and Shamanistic remnants in Hungarian folklore.